-This two-storey wood frame and stucco house at the northeast corner of Scotia Street and Matheson Avenue East in Winnipeg, measuring 22 feet by 35 feet, was designed and built in 1939 by contractor Walter Senicki at a cost of about $5,700, for owner Stephen Sawula (1891-1980), a lawyer.
+This two-storey wood frame and stucco English-Colonial-style house at the northeast corner of Scotia Street and Matheson Avenue East in Winnipeg, measuring 22 feet by 35 feet, was designed and built in 1939 by contractor Walter Senicki at a cost of about $5,700, for owner Stephen Sawula (1891-1980).
+He was a lawyer operating out of an office on the third floor of the Confederation Life Building.

 Sawula House (1950)